SlashTec/EKS_logging_monitoring/EKS-ECK/readme.md

 - those 2 option very very important wich makes theoperator aware of the avalibility zones to allocate the shards and it's replicas in a diff zones if not added  may causing the elastic search stoping and became red and kibana will not able to connect and tells u delete .kibana_1 and so on node.attr.zone: us-east-1b cluster.routing.allocation.awareness.attributes: zone
+- To ensure the cluster remains available, you must not stop half or more of the nodes in the voting configuration at the same time.
+As long as more than half of the voting nodes are available, the cluster can work normally.
+For example, if there are three or four master-eligible nodes, the cluster can tolerate one unavailable node.
+If there are two or fewer master-eligible nodes, they must all remain available.
+   " that is why we need at least 3 nodes/pods in the master"

 ```